 It’s much less messy than the bag method — although that method is fun for kids.
 And while the Kevin and Amanda recipe takes three hours longer than David Lebovitz’s tedious freeze-and-stir method, it’s much less work — just set and forget.

 How it stacks up to store-bought

-Maybe this is a bit of culinary pride talking, but I thought it tasted way better than the store brands I’ve had.
-I scribbled down name-brand prices and did some math, and it’s significantly cheaper than Edy’s or Breyers, too.
+Maybe this is a bit of culinary pride talking, but I thought it tasted much better than the store-bought ice cream brands I’ve had.

 For me, the basic recipe was also cheaper than all store-bought brands except for the store brand itself.

 However, the caveat here is how much you spend on extra ingredients to make the flavor you want.
 If you go gourmet, maybe it’s no longer such a sweet deal.